mosets/docs/template.md

 If you're comfortable with PHP, HTML and CSS, you will feel right at home.
 Even if you're not, our examples are simple and easy to follow.

+To access Mosets Tree's template, go to:

+**Mosets Tree -> Templates -> [your current template]**

+You'll find many template parameters that lets you control many of the visual aspect of your directory.
+Note that they are grouped by "_Index_", "_Sub-categories_", "_Listing Details Page_", "_Listing Summaries_" and "_Others_" to indicate the part of directory you're customizing.

 ## Requirement {#requirement}
 Mosets Tree requires Bootstrap version 2 that is shipped with Joomla.